Fiat investors vote on Chrysler merger to ease access to cash, U.S. investors

 He counts on the merger and the U.S. listing to help foot the bill for his ambitious 48 billion euro ($64 billion) plan to grow net profit five-fold and sales by 60 percent by 2018.

-Marchionne helped rescue Chrysler in 2009 and turned the U.S. firm into a key profit center for Fiat, although quarterly results released on Wednesday disappointed.
+Marchionne helped rescue Chrysler in 2009 and turned the U.S. firm into a key profit centre for Fiat, although quarterly results released on Wednesday disappointed.

-The full merger will help Marchionne distance himself from troubles in Europe, where thousands of Fiat’s Italian workers are still on state-backed temporary lay-off schemes, highlight its gains in the United States and convince a larger pool of investors that the merged Fiat Chrysler can take the fight to rivals General Motors (GM.N) and Ford Motor Co (F.N).
+The full merger will help Marchionne distance himself from troubles in Europe, where thousands of Fiat’s Italian workers are still on state-backed temporary lay-off schemes, highlight its gains in the United States and convince a larger pool of investors that the merged Fiat Chrysler can take the fight to rivals General Motors and Ford Motor Co.

 “The birth of FCA will end the precarious life of Fiat,” Chairman John Elkann, the grandson of late Fiat patriarch Gianni Agnelli, has said.
 “For the first time we have a different perspective: we don’t need to play a game of survival.”